ibm-cloud-docs/apps/at_events_devx.md

 As a security officer, auditor, or manager, you can use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with the {{site.data.keyword.dev_console}} in the {{site.data.keyword.Bluemix_notm}}.
 {: shortdesc}

-The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-initiated activities that change the state of a service in {{site.data.keyword.Bluemix_notm}}.
+The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-started activities that change the state of a service in {{site.data.keyword.Bluemix_notm}}.
 For more information, see [About {{site.data.keyword.cloudaccesstrailshort}}](/docs/services/cloud-activity-tracker/activity_tracker_ov.html#activity_tracker_ov ).

 ## Where to view the events
 {: #ui}

 {{site.data.keyword.cloudaccesstrailshort}} events are available in the {{site.data.keyword.cloudaccesstrailshort}} account domain that is available in the {{site.data.keyword.Bluemix_notm}} region where {{site.data.keyword.dev_console}} events are generated.

-To get started monitoring your user's actions, see the [Get started tutorial](/docs/services/cloud-activity-tracker/index.html).
+To start monitoring your user's actions, see the [Get started tutorial](/docs/services/cloud-activity-tracker/index.html).

 ## List of events
 {: #events}